 - 6 medium potatoes scrubbed clean

-Place 1 cup cold water in the inner pot of pressure cooker pan and place trivet in instant pot.
+- Place 1 cup cold water in the inner pot of pressure cooker pan and place trivet in instant pot.
 Note: Use 1.5 cups of cold water in an 8-quart Instant Pot.

-Add potatoes carefully on trivet (stacking on top of each other if needed).
-Place lid on instant pot and seal the valve.
+- Add the potatoes carefully on trivet (stacking on top of each other if needed).
+Place the lid on the instant pot and seal the valve.

-- Once cook time has elapsed, allow pressure to naturally release for at least 10 minutes before doing a quick release and remove potatoes from Instant Pot and serve up with whatever toppings you like.
+- Once cook time has elapsed, allow pressure to naturally release for at least 10 minutes before doing a quick release of pressure.
+Remove potatoes from Instant Pot and serve up with whatever toppings you like.